jim79/jim79.github.io/_pages/ros1-on-ubuntu24.md

 ```

 **3. Apply Changes**
-**CRITICAL STEP:** You must log out and log back in for the permission changes to take effect.
+You must log out and log back in for the permission changes to take effect.
 *   Close all terminals.
 *   Log out of Ubuntu 24.04.
 *   Log back in.